dart-lang/site-www/src/_articles/archive/zones.md

 ---
 title: Zones
+description: >-
-description: "Manage your asynchronous code: handle uncaught errors, override behavior (such as printing and scheduling tasks), and more."
+  Manage your asynchronous code: handle uncaught errors, override behavior (such as printing and scheduling tasks), and more.
 date: 2014-03-03
 obsolete: true
 ---